 Examples include work in other cultures or ethnic groups (within or outside of the U.S.) and work with churches.
 The HRPP will provide additional guidance for international research.

-The study will be conducted at the Sandbox Studio (Moss Art Center 160)
+The study will be conducted at the Usability Lab 133 (D, E, F) (102 McBryde Hall).

 Study Intervention(s)/Investigational Agent(s)